Prepare For Your Arrival

-Prior to your arrival, you will receive information from us about your check-in date and times.
-Upon your arrival to the residence, please direct yourself to the Student Life Office located on the 15th floor (1545) (full address below) with a valid photo ID (state, school ID or passport) to start your check-in process.
+Upon your arrival to the residence, enter the New Yorker Hotel front entrance.
+Go straight back toward security and they will direct you to the EHS office on the 15th floor (Room 1545).
+Please bring a valid photo ID (state, school ID or passport) to start your check-in process.
 There you will be greeted by a staff member who will check you in and provide you with your key/ID card as well as other important information.

-Our official check-in time is between 10:00am-3:00pm.
+Our official check-in time is typically between 10:00am-3:00pm.
 This timing allows us to assist new residents as best as possible, as well as make sure everyone has enough time to prepare for orientation later that night.
 While we hope you are able to check-in during these times, we understand that is not always possible.
-Therefore, anyone arriving after 3pm should go directly to our Student Life Office where we will give you your key and a brief overview of the residence.
+Therefore, anyone arriving after 3pm should go directly to our Student Life Office on the 15th floor, where we will greet you and check you in!

 How to Get Here

 These Parking Garages are merely suggestions for your convenience and EHS does not assume responsibility for any vehicle or contents left inside the vehicle that is parked in any NYC parking establishment.
 Further, EHS does not assume responsibility for any damages or parking tickets given to vehicles that are parked, abandoned, immobilized by booting, or towed on NYC Streets.